OpenWebconcept/Workflow/README.md

 ## About this template
-This template provides a containerized [wordpress cli](https://developer.wordpress.org/cli/commands) instanse
+This template provides a containerized [wordpress cli](https://developer.wordpress.org/cli/commands) instance extend with the power of PHPunit to test al your code and make sure you provide the most beutifull and stable plugins.

 ## Using this template to build a wordpress plugin

 You can setup your first plugin by creating a